ea-richardson/VSFS-USFS-KYCemeteryMapping/README.md

 # VSFS-USFS-KYCemeteryMapping

 ## Overview
 The **VSFS-USFS-KYCemeteryMapping** repository contains a Jupyter Notebook designed to streamline and automate GIS workflows for historical cemetery mapping in Kentucky.
-This project is conducted county by county, and it is sponsored by the **Redbird Ranger District**, **Daniel Boone National Forest**, and the **USDA Forest Service** through the **Virtual Student Federal Service (VSFS)** program.
+This project is conducted county by county, and it is sponsored by the **Redbird Ranger District** - **Daniel Boone National Forest** - **USDA Forest Service** through the **Virtual Student Federal Service (VSFS)** program.

 The notebook is intended to be run in **ArcGIS Pro** and serves as a tool for improving the efficiency of historical cemetery mapping, leveraging GIS data and spatial analysis.